Welsh Rarebit with Ham and Watercress

 A variety beer such as an imported German, British, etc beer is recommended so as to make the recipe less ordinary.

 A Pilsener or Lager may add more foam to the mixture and make the rarebit lighter in texture.

-Bring a double-boiler to the boil then reduce heat to medium to to heat mixture.
+- Bring a double-boiler to the boil then reduce heat to medium to heat mixture.

 Leave mixture uncovered and stir mixture thoroughly about once every minute.

 - When the desired consistency is achieved, Beat mixture with rotary beater or electric mixer until very smooth.